 Activities of the local LSA organizations are limited only by the imagination and vitality of their membership.
-Here are a few of the ways they can encourage Lutheran Scouting on the local level:
+Here are a few ways they can encourage Lutheran Scouting on the local level:

-Provide personal and public recognition of adult religious award (Servant of Youth and Lamb award) recipients.
-(Both youth and adult Lutheran religious awards are administered through P.R.A.Y. and reported to NLAS.
-NLAS can in turn report awardees to affiliated local LSAs).
+- Provide personal and public recognition of adult religious award (Servant of Youth and Lamb) recipients.
+Both youth and adult Lutheran religious awards are administered through P.R.A.Y. and reported to NLAS.
+NLAS can in turn report awardees to affiliated local LSAs.

-Volunteer to become a Religious Emblems Coordinator at the unit, district or council level.
+- Volunteer to become a REC at the unit, district or council level.

-To request recognition of your LSA with NLAS fill and return the LSA Application.
+- To request recognition of your LSA with NLAS, complete and return the LSA Application.